SapirCZ/buki-bot/README.md

 ### 🧭 Where We Are Now

 * We currently use ChatGPT to fill in metadata, but the quality is **unreliable**.
-* In many cases, it inserts wrong authors (e.g., “Ernest Hemingway” for random Hebrew titles) or generic English classics (e.g., “The Catcher in the Rye”) when uncertain.
+* In many cases, it inserts wrong authors or generic English classics.

 ---